McLaren Vale is the birthplace of the South Australian wine industry and home to some of the world’s oldest grape vines.

 By Kris Madden

-Nestled between the rolling Mount Lofty Ranges and Gulf St Vincent beaches, McLaren Vale offers a smorgasbord of fine wine, food, art and nature.
+Situated between the rolling Mount Lofty Ranges and Gulf St Vincent beaches, McLaren Vale offers a smorgasbord of fine wine, food, art and nature.
 It’s the birthplace of South Australia’s wine industry and home to some of the world's oldest grape vines.
-McLaren Vale boasts more than 80 cellar doors and vineyards, and although best known for its shiraz, also excels in the production of ultra-premium grenache and cabernet varieties, frequently winning awards at international wine shows.
+McLaren Vale boasts more than 80 cellar doors and vineyards, and although best known for its Shiraz, also excels in the production of ultra-premium Grenache and Cabernet varieties, frequently winning awards at international wine shows.

 - Walk or cycle the Shiraz Trail

 McLaren Vale is approximately 35 kilometres (22 miles) or a 45-minute drive south of Adelaide.
 The best way to get there is by car, and many operators offer day tours of the vineyards.